vdelanno/convida/assets/txt-en.md

 - Chest ache or oppression
 - Awakeness difficulty
 - Blue lips or face (cyanosis)
 - Oxygen saturation less than 95% (check it in a warm finger).
-A person with COVID-19 may not aware when their saturation is going down.
+A person with COVID-19 may not be aware when their saturation is going down.

 ¿Could asymptomatic people get sick after all?
 Yes.
 There have been asymptomatic people who develop pneumonia.